How to Read Stock Chart for Beginner Traders

 - Choose The Instrument which you as a trader want to trade

-- Right Click on this Index Instrument
+- Right Click in this Index Instrument

-- From the Pop Up Menu Select Open Stock Chart option to open the chart on MT5
+- From the Pop Up Menu Select Open Stock Chart option to open the chart on MT5 Software Platform

-How to Interpret Charts
+How to Analyze Charts

 The three most often used stock charts are:

-The vertical line of a bar chart shows the price range for a specified price period - the top of this vertical bar shows the high of the price while the bottom of this vertical bar shows the low of the price, two horizontal lines one to the left shows opening price and one on the right shows the closing price.
+The vertical line of a bar chart shows price range for a specified price period - the top of this vertical bar shows the high of the price while the bottom of this vertical bar shows the low of the price, two horizontal lines one to the left shows opening price and one on the right shows the closing price.

 - What's SWI 20 Strategy?